openstack/ironic-inspector-specs/specs/dmidecode-reporting.rst

 processor, memory, and BIOS in the **ironic-python-agent**'s inspector module using the `dmidecode utility`_ and then returning the collected data to the **ironic-inspector**.
-The processing done on this data in the **ironic-python-agent** is limited, to allow for the server side plugin to process as much or as little of the data as needed.
+The processing done on this data in the **ironic-python-agent** is limited, to allow for a server side plugin to process as much or as little of the data as needed.

 .. note::